vagnermengali/yrprey-docker/README.md

 For more details you can use a service like the [swagger editor](https://editor.swagger.io).

-## How to create the environment Docker:
+## How to Create the Docker Environment:

-You can created one local servers:
+You can set up a local server using Docker with the following steps:

-### Starting the project
+### Starting the Project

 ```sh
 ## docker application